Hello, Late Homecomers

-Hello, Late Homecomers (哈囉夜歸人 (Ha luo, ye gui ren)), also known as Moonlighters or Hello! 夜歸人, is a 1978 Cantonese-language Hong Kong anthology comedy film with segments directed by Lau Tin-chi, Louis Sit and John Woo.
+Hello, Late Homecomers, also known as Moonlighters or Hello! 夜歸人, is a 1978 Cantonese-language Hong Kong anthology comedy film with segments directed by Lau Tin-chi, Louis Sit and John Woo.

 Plot

 "Till We Meet Again"

 Lou (Louis Lo) bets his friend (Karl Maka) HK$10,000 that he can bed any woman within 24 hours.
 Lou selects an attractive girl and experiences a series of failures and setbacks trying to woo her.
 He confesses the bet and makes a deal to give her HK$5,000 if she goes to a hotel with him to make it seem like they have slept together.
 After winning the bet, he learns that she is actually a prostitute who sleeps with men for HK$250.

 "Heart on Her Undies"

 Villager Ya Fa (Louis Lo) gifts Ya Ka a goose.
 She gifts him a pair of underwear with a red heart on the back and insists that he wear it to his meetings with her.
 Ya Fa changes clothes to a modern outfit and becomes Alan.
 A different girl Alan is wooing is an artist who uses his underwear as part of one of her paintings.
 Alan uses her materials to create a fresh pair of underwear with a red heart on them.
 The police arrest him under the suspicion of being part of a ring of men smuggling heroin in similarly styled pairs of underwear.